- Vaginal cancer

 - mons pubis – the soft, fatty mound of tissue covered with pubic hair, above the labia

-- labia majora – two large, outer fleshy lips, which surround the inner lips known as labia minora
+- labia majora – two large, outer fleshy lips, which surround and protect the inner lips known as labia minora

 - labia minora – two inner lips (may be smaller or thinner than the labia majora)

-- clitoris – the main organ for sexual pleasure in women.
+- clitoris – the main organ for sexual pleasure in females.
 It is located where the labia minora join at the top of the vulva.
-During arousal, the clitoris fills with blood and becomes erect, and its stimulation can lead to sexual climax (orgasm)
+During arousal, the clitoris fills with blood and becomes erect, and touching it can lead to sexual climax (orgasm)

 - Bartholin glands – two small glands near the opening of the vagina.
-They produce mucus to lubricate the vagina.
+They produce mucus to moisten (lubricate) the vagina.

 Urethra, anus and perineum

 Below the clitoris is the urethra, for passing urine.
 Further down is the entrance to the vagina, and behind that is the anus.
 The area of skin between the vagina and the anus is called the perineum.

 Types of primary vaginal cancer

 Squamous cell carcinoma (SCC)

 - starts in the thin, flat (squamous) cells lining the vagina

 - makes up about 85% of vaginal cancers